 There are a number of reasons why children may need respite placements from school some of the reasons may include:

 At R2S we aim to re-integrate the student back into school with as minimal disruption as possible.
-We will help schools and providers with flexible and quick respite placements from school to cater for their needs.
+We will help schools and providers with flexible and quick respite placements from school to cater to their needs.

-Refers to longer term planning for a child or young person’s reintegration back into school or other suitable full time or part time education other than at school.
+Refers to longer-term planning for a child or young person’s reintegration back into school or other suitable full time or part-time education other than at school.

 Ensuring access to suitable education for these children is so important.
 The young persons circumstances can cause them to be out of school for a long period.
 Finding alternative education can promote continuity, minimising disruption to their education during periods out of school.